nagahitoyuki/imaginary-liquid/README.md

 <p>I took measures against Google ranking factors such as Website's Crawlability, Mobile First Index and Core Web Vitals.</p>

+<p>Note: If you use even one AdSense widget, your blog performance will drop by about 30%.</p>

 <h3>Sample blog</h3>

 <ul><li><a href="https://imaginary-theme.blogspot.com/">One of Imaginary series for Japanese</a> </li></ul>